 - isn’t looking you in the eyes, even for a short time

 - doesn’t pay attention to faces

-- isn’t making sounds or responding to loud noises.
+- isn’t making sounds when you speak to them

 - keeps their hands in a fist most of the time

 If you notice that your baby has lost skills they once had, see a child health professional.

 It’s also a good idea to see your child and family health nurse or GP if you or your partner experiences the signs of postnatal depression in birthing mothers or postnatal depression in non-birthing parents.
 Signs of postnatal depression include feeling sad and crying for no obvious reason, feeling irritable, having difficulty coping and feeling very anxious.

 Development usually happens in the same order in most children, but skills might develop at different ages or times.
 If you’re wondering whether your child’s development is on track or you feel that something isn’t quite right, it’s best to get help early.
 See your child and family health nurse or GP.